jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 [Raspi2fb][raspi2fb] is included for mirroring the GPU framebuffer to the small TFT displays.
 This allows for running Qt GUI applications on the TFTs.

-As of 2016-11-23, here is the list of DTS overlays that are installed with the `4.4.34` kernel running on an RPi3
+As of 2016-11-26, here is the list of DTS overlays that are installed with the `4.4.35` kernel running on an RPi2 v1.2

-    root@rpi3:~# uname -a
+    root@rpi2:~# uname -a
-    Linux rpi3 4.4.34 #1 SMP Wed Nov 23 13:31:49 EST 2016 armv7l armv7l armv7l GNU/Linux
+    Linux rpi2 4.4.35 #1 SMP Sat Nov 26 10:21:57 EST 2016 armv7l armv7l armv7l GNU/Linux

-    root@rpi3:~# ls /mnt/fat/overlays/
+    root@rpi2:~# ls /mnt/fat/overlays/
     adau1977-adc.dtbo                  piscreen.dtbo
     ads1015.dtbo                       piscreen2r.dtbo
     ads7846.dtbo                       pisound.dtbo